ryanorsinger/intro-to-machine-learning-workshop/handout.md

 Broadly, machine learning is the process of using previous data as the fuel for determining rules for making predictions of outcomes from future data.

-Classical programming takes in rules and data to produce answers.
+Classical programming takes business rules and data to produce answers.
 Ex.
 TurboTax software.

 Machine learning takes in data (and sometimes answers/labels for some data) and produces rules or predictions for future data.
+The example here is text message autocomplete.